 - An invitation to give a short talk at the Division for Translational and Clinical Pharmacology Early

-Career Showcase during the ASPET Annual Meeting at EB.
+Career Showcase during the ASPET Annual Meeting.

 - The candidate can be self-nominated or nominated by other ASPET